-- (b) In 284 BC, because most Israelites had forgotten the Hebrew language, a group of 70 Hebrew scholars translated the Old Testament Scriptures from Hebrew to Greek. - (i) This translation was called the Septuagint, meaning seventy. - (ii) Many quotes in the New Testament are from this Greek translation rather than from the original Hebrew. - (iii) Even today, Bible scholars go to the Septuagint when studying the original meaning of the Old Testament Scriptures. - 8) In 203 BC, Antiochus the Great of Greek Syria (the Seleucid Empire) took the land of Judea from Egypt (the Ptolemaic Kingdom) and captured Jerusalem, all of which had been prophesied in Daniel 11:10-18. - (a) One of Antiochus's sons, Antiochus Epiphanes, was a cruel hater of Israel (an anti-Semitic) and a type of the antichrist. - (i) Antiochus Epiphanes destroyed many Old Testament scrolls. - (ii) Antiochus Epiphanes replaced the high-priestly genetic line of Aaron with an unqualified person of his choosing. - (iii) He defiled the temple by setting up a statue of the Greek god Zeus inside the temple and offering a pig on the altar.
-Daniel 11:21-31 - (iv) Something similar, the abomination of desolation, will be enthroned in the future Tribulation temple.
-Daniel 9:27, Matthew 24:15 - 9) The Maccabean Period 165 BC to 63 BC - (a) In 168 BC, Mattathias, a Judean priest, led a rebellion against evil King Antiochus Epiphanes as prophesied in Daniel 11:32-34. - (b) After Mattathias' death, his son, Judas Maccabaeus, continued the fight against Antiochus in battles known as the Maccabean Revolt. - (c) Even though greatly outnumbered, the Jews won victory after victory. - (d) In 165 BC, Judas Maccabaeus finally reclaimed control of the temple. - (e) The Syrian army continually attacked Judea, but Israel's self-rule lasted from 164 BC to 63 BC. - c) Roman rule and influence began around 63 BC. - 1) Around 63 BC, Antipater, an Edomite ruler from Idumea, together with two other kings, laid siege against Jerusalem. - (a) His goal was to take rule of Jerusalem away from the Maccabean rulers. - (b) Antipater and his league paid Roman general Pompey to join them. - (c) Pompey conquered Judea for the Roman Republic.
+- - (i) This translation was called the Septuagint, meaning . - (ii) Many quotes in the New Testament are from this translation rather than from the original Hebrew. - (iii) Even today, Bible scholars go to the Septuagint when studying the original meaning of the Testament Scriptures. - 8) In 203 BC, Antiochus the of Greek Syria (the Seleucid Empire) took the land of Judea from Egypt (the Ptolemaic Kingdom) and captured Jerusalem, all of which had been prophesied in Daniel 11:10-18. - (a) One of Antiochus's sons, Antiochus Epiphanes, was a cruel of Israel (an anti-Semitic) and a type of the antichrist. - (i) Antiochus Epiphanes destroyed Old Testament scrolls. - (ii) Antiochus Epiphanes replaced the high-priestly genetic of Aaron with an unqualified person of his choosing. - (iii) He defiled the temple by setting up a statue of the Greek god Zeus inside the temple and offering a on the altar.
+Daniel 11:21-31 - (iv) Something similar, the abomination of desolation, will be enthroned in the Tribulation temple.
+Daniel 9:27, Matthew 24:15 - 9) The Maccabean Period 165 BC to 63 BC - (a) In 168 BC, Mattathias, a Judean priest, led a rebellion against King Antiochus Epiphanes as prophesied in Daniel 11:32-34. - (b) After Mattathias' death, his son, Judas Maccabaeus, continued the fight against Antiochus in battles known as the Maccabean . - (c) Even though greatly outnumbered, the won victory after victory. - (d) In 165 BC, Judas Maccabaeus finally reclaimed control of the . - (e) The Syrian army continually attacked Judea, but Israel's self-rule lasted from 164 BC to BC. - c) Roman rule and influence around 63 BC. - - (a) His goal was to take of Jerusalem away from the Maccabean rulers. - (b) Antipater and his league paid Roman general Pompey to them. - (c) Pompey conquered Judea for the Republic.

-- 2) In 40 BC, the Roman Senate made Antipater governor of Judea. - (a) Antipater was the first in the Herodian Dynasty. - (b) He appointed his sons as kings, one over Galilee, the other over Judea. - (c) The son who ruled Judea was Herod the Great. - 3) Later that year, Antigonus, a Maccabean king-priest, regained control of Judea and Jerusalem. - (a) In 37 BC, the Romans executed Antigonus, thus ending Maccabean rule. - (b) Herod the Great took control of all Galilee and Judea and ruled there when Christ was born.
-Matthew 2:1-2 - (c) The people of Israel were under Roman rule throughout the New Testament period.
-They looked for a political ruler to free them from Rome's tyranny. - 4) In 31 BC, Caesar Augustus became emperor of the Roman Empire and ruled as a dictator. - 5) In 19 BC, King Herod, an Edomite, started renovating the second temple because he longed to be a Jew. - 6) Sometime between 4 and 7 BC according to our calendar, Jesus Christ our Lord was born in Bethlehem, the city of David.
+- 2) In 40 BC, the Roman made Antipater governor of Judea. - (a) Antipater was the in the Herodian Dynasty. - (b) He appointed his as kings, one over Galilee, the other over Judea. - (c) The who ruled Judea was Herod the Great. - 3) Later that year, Antigonus, a Maccabean king-priest, regained of Judea and Jerusalem. - (a) In 37 BC, the Romans executed Antigonus, thus Maccabean rule. - (b) Herod the Great took control of all Galilee and Judea and ruled there when Christ was .
+Matthew 2:1-2 - (c) The people of Israel were under rule throughout the New Testament period.
+They looked for a political ruler to free them from Rome's tyranny. - 4) In 31 BC, Caesar Augustus became emperor of the Roman Empire and as a dictator. - 5) In 19 BC, King Herod, an Edomite, started renovating the temple because he longed to be a Jew. - 6) Sometime between 4 and 7 BC according to our calendar, Jesus Christ our Lord was born in Bethlehem, the of David.
 Luke 2:11